vakshit/rduino4/readme.md

 - set that GPIO as output and then high to light the LED
 - Can you make the led blink periodically?

-You are now suppossed to complete main.rs.
+You are now suppossed to complete main.rs to do the above tasks.